axibase/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

 ## Allocated Capacity

-Both the API and the user interface provide a way to view allocated capacity, as well as the number of launched, healthy, and unhealthy tasks aggregated for each application.
-Health status is reported for tasks with enabled health checks.
+Both the API and the user interface provide a way to view allocated capacity alongside the number of launched, healthy, and unhealthy tasks aggregated for each application.
+The health statuses of these applications are reported for tasks with enabled health checks.

 ![marathon_capacity](images/marathon_capacity.png)

 ## Capacity Usage

-The integration with [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) adds an additional level of visibility by collecting and aggregating CPU, memory, and disk usage at the Application level.
-This allows correlating resource allocations with actual resource usage and to monitor Marathon Applications as services and to achieve higher capacity utilization.
+Integration with [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) adds an additional level of visibility by collecting and aggregating CPU, memory, and disk usage at the Application level.
+This allows correlating resource allocations with actual resource usage, monitoring Marathon Applications as services, and achieving higher capacity utilization.

 ## Configuration

 ### Prerequisites

-* Marathon: v1.5.6 was used for this article.
+* Marathon: v1.5.6 was used for this walkthrough.

 ### Launch ATSD and Axibase Collector